This blog is the work of various authors sharing theory, insights and personal stories about project management.

 I have never been on a project that had not been in the ditch at least once during its lifetime.
 So, I have seen my share of projects that look like they would never turn around.
 Those projects had the common symptoms of cost overruns, undisciplined team members, scope creep just to mention a few.
 Projects are a lot like.
 We know what we should be doing but we lack the discipline to carry out those necessary steps.
 So, just in life, we procrastinate on projects.
 We fail to have the difficult conversation with the team member who is not performing as expected.
 We are reluctant to really look at our bank account to see where all the money is going.
 Projects are made up of people, tools and processes just like the workings of daily life.
 And, just as we are central to our own lives, the Project Manager is central to the project.

 So, let's review a few steps to get our failing project back on track.
 I always start with the Project Manager by asking a few straightforward questions.
-For example, a touch but essential regarding the PM might be posed as such: Does the PM have the experience and depth of knowledge required to lead the effort from this point of failure going forward.
+For example, a tough but essential question regarding the PM might be posed as such: Does the PM have the experience and depth of knowledge required to lead the effort from this point of failure going forward?
 It is virtually impossible to solve a problem with the same ingredients that were part of the current problem.
 I am not suggesting that you blame the PM for the current state of the project.
-What is done is done?
-The real question to ask is can is person lead the project to its successful conclusion once it has been set back on course.
-This project of evaluation be conducted for all members for the existing team.
-Here is where you make some personnel changes, perhaps.
+What is done is done.
+The real question to ask is can is person lead the project to its successful conclusion once it has been set back on course?
+This project evaluation shpould be conducted for all members for the existing team.
+At this point, you may have to make some personnel changes, perhaps.

 These initial actions will begin the dialogue leading to a tactical plan to get your failing project back on track.

 |Posted by James Truesdale on March 8, 2017 at 6:30 PM||comments (0)|